fbpx

 It was during the construction boom after World War 2 and the introduction of rotary power mowers when a lawn in the front yard became the norm – the garden was moved to the backyard.
 Housing developments like Levittown, with thousands of cookie-cutter identical homes with small identical lawns, became the model for suburban development and a well-tended, manicured lawn, with no “weeds”, and cut at just the right height, demonstrated your devotion to the community and pride of ownership.

-And that is how we got here today: 31,360,000 acres (49,000 square miles according to NASA) of monocultures of grasses in our yards which require high maintenance, demand vast resources, and do not support pollinators or wildlife.
+And that is how we got here today: 31,360,000 acres (49,000 square miles, according to NASA) of monocultures of grasses in our yards that require high maintenance, demand vast resources, and do not support pollinators or wildlife.
 Lawns are, in ecological terms, a wasteland.
 Do I have one?
 Sure, but it shrinks every year, given over to ever larger perennial gardens that border my home, 6 raised garden beds for vegetables and fruit (in the backyard naturally), and a pollinator garden at the base of a River Birch tree.
 These are infinitely more interesting to look at and support far more wildlife than a plain, green expanse of grass I have to endlessly mow.

 [1] from The Lawn: A History of an American Obsession by Virginia Jenkins.